mtomas7/tiny-framework/readme.txt

 Happy coding!
 =============

-"Ut In Omnibus Glorificetur Deus" ~Saint Benedict of Nursia
+"Ut In Omnibus Glorificetur Deus" ~ "So that in everything God may be glorified."
+(1 Peter 4:11) ~ Saint Benedict of Nursia